facebookresearch/CutLER/README.md

   --config-file model_zoo/configs/CutLER-ImageNet/cascade_mask_rcnn_R_50_FPN.yaml
 ```

-If you want to train a model with multiple nodes, you may need to change [some model parameters](https://arxiv.org/abs/1706.02677) and some SBATCH command options in "tools/train-1node.sh" and "tools/single-node_run.sh", then run:
+If you want to train a model using multiple nodes, you may need to adjust [some model parameters](https://arxiv.org/abs/1706.02677) and some SBATCH command options in "tools/train-1node.sh" and "tools/single-node_run.sh", then run:
 ```
 cd cutler
 sbatch tools/train-1node.sh \
   --config-file model_zoo/configs/CutLER-ImageNet/cascade_mask_rcnn_R_50_FPN.yaml \
-  MODEL.WEIGHTS /path/to/dino/d2format/model
+  MODEL.WEIGHTS /path/to/dino/d2format/model \
+  OUTPUT_DIR output/
 ```
 You can also convert a pre-trained DINO model to detectron2's format by yourself following [this link](https://github.com/facebookresearch/moco/tree/main/detection).